mazerte/yeoman-footguard/README.md

 # Yeoman Foot Guard Generator

-  Generator to use Yeoman on a Wordpress project.
+  Generator to use Yeoman on a Backbone project.

   For more informations about Yeoman, see [Yeoman.io](http://yeoman.io/)